Name of the book: Oil and Water

 An insightful, emotional, and deeply relevant novel about an oil industry conspiracy.

-Guest review contributed by the KR review team.
+This guest review was contributed by the KR review team.